 Finally, you need to get a clear picture of the costs involved.
 While “a typical 1031 exchange can cost under $1,000 in fees,” you have to watch out for “hidden charges and lost interest earnings.”
 Ask for a complete fee schedule upfront and find out if they charge extra for more complex transactions.
 Some QIs might have additional administrative, legal, or wire transfer fees that aren’t included in their base price.
 Understanding the full financial picture is a core part of our CFO services, and it’s just as important here.
 A trustworthy QI will provide a clear, itemized breakdown of all potential costs.

-The Rules and Timelines of a 1031 Exchange
+What Are the Rules and Timelines for a 1031 Exchange?

 A 1031 exchange is a powerful tool, but it comes with a strict set of rules you absolutely have to follow.
 The IRS doesn’t offer much wiggle room, so knowing the timelines and requirements from the start is key to a successful, tax-deferred transaction.
 Think of these rules as the framework for your exchange; getting them right is non-negotiable.
 Let’s walk through the most important deadlines and definitions you’ll need to master to ensure your exchange goes smoothly and you stay compliant.